embulk/embulk/docs/eeps/draft-embulk-system-properties-and-embulk-home.md

 Notes
 ======

-The rule to determine the Embulk System Properties file and the Embulk Home directory is deterministic, but not very simple, unfortunately.
-Embulk should log how they are set so that users can be easily aware of their misconfigurations.
+The rule to determine the Embulk System Properties file and the Embulk Home directory is deterministic, but not very simple.
+Embulk should log how they are determined so that users can easily know their misconfigurations.

 Copyright / License
 ====================